 Severe inflammatory bowel disease may not improve with medication.
-Your doctor may recommend surgery to remove inflamed sections of your intestines.
+Your doctor may recommend surgery to remove inflamed sections of the bowel.

 Surgery does not cure Crohn’s disease.
 The inflammation may return to a different section of the intestine or close to the area of intestine that was removed.
 If an obstruction (blockage) or fistula (abnormal connection between the intestine and other organs or tissues) develops, surgery may be needed to remove or repair the area.
 Because surgery is not curative, you should weigh the pros and cons carefully.
 Get as much information as possible from your doctor and the nurses who support patients through these surgeries.